gregjhogan/renesas-bootmode/README.md

 ```
 ### notes
 * assumes MCU already has pull-up resistors on RX/TX lines
-* assumes MCU already has pull-down resistor on RESET line
+* assumes MCU already has pull-up resistor on RESET line
 * momentarily set reset low then hold high to get into boot mode

 ## V850E2